William-Robert-Robertson/ear.education/Open-Day-Circular-Ideas.md

 ELM Compost

 Forging / Schmiedearbeiten
   - N.B.
-Forging not done at Trubschachen because of bulky equipment needed and risk of noise disturbing neighbours.
+Forging not done at Trubschachen because of bulky equipment - unless Kasper can find an anvil in time...
   - Knife Making
   - Musical Instrument Making
   - Possibly using old saw blades from Zimmerei Hirschi or truberholz.ch (N.B. high carbon steel saw blades not the low carbon steel used for carbide tipped saw blades)